-Note: The flybuys and Etihad Guest partnership will come to an end on 31st July 2018.
-Which means linked members will no longer be able to redeem flybuys points for Etihad Guest Miles, collect flybuys points via the flybuys-Etihad booking portal or link flybuys and Etihad Guest memberships after this date.
+Note: The flybuys and Etihad Guest partnership came to an end on 31st July 2018.
+Which means linked members are no longer be able to redeem flybuys points for Etihad Guest Miles, collect flybuys points via the flybuys-Etihad booking portal or link flybuys and Etihad Guest memberships after this date.
 This is the final blow to a relationship that has been suspended since December 2017.

 Get started by linking your accounts here.

 - 2,000 flybuys points (minimum) can be transferred over to Velocity, at a rate of 2,000 flybuys = 870 Velocity Points

 - There’s a maximum transfer limit of 138,000 flybuys points, equivalent to 60,030 Velocity Points, annually